Timothy-Arnold/Hangman/hangman/README.md

-# Example Project Documentation Guideline
+# Hangman Project

-This is a project to make a fully playable version of hangman, which picks a random word from a list of words that the user then has to guess.
+This is a project to make a fully playable version of hangman, which picks a random word from a list of words that the user then has to guess without losing too many lives.
 It is played through the terminal, and makes use of various features in python such as classes, loops, lambda functions, and even ascii art in order to run.

 ## Milestone 1

-The code written in this milestone is designed to ask the user to input a letter (or a whole word if they specify so).
-This input is then checked using a bunch of if/elif statements to make sure it is valid (making sure it is only one character unless it's a word input, only contains letters of the English alphabet, hasn't already been picked etc.) I used a mapped lambda function to test if an inputed word had any non-letter characters.
+The code written in this milestone is designed to ask the user to input a letter (or a whole word if they specify so by adding a * to the front of the word).
+This input is then checked using a bunch of if/elif statements to make sure it is valid (making sure that letter inputs are only 1 character, they only contain letters of the English alphabet, the input hasn't already been picked etc.) I used a mapped lambda function to test if an inputed word had any non-letter characters.
 If the input is invalid, the while loop causes the user to iteratively be asked to enter a new input until the input is valid, in which case the while loop breaks and either the (soon to be built) check_letter or check_word methods are called.

 ```python
     def ask_letter(self):